YaleDHLab/lab-workshops/neural-style-transfer/README.md

 #### Generative Adversarial Networks

-["Is Artificial Intelligence Set to Become Art's Next Medium?"](https://www.christies.com/features/A-collaboration-between-two-artists-one-human-one-a-machine-9332-1.aspx) In October 2018, Christie's became the first auction house to sell art that was created by a generative adversarial network (GAN).
+["Is Artificial Intelligence Set to Become Art's Next Medium?"](https://www.christies.com/features/A-collaboration-between-two-artists-one-human-one-a-machine-9332-1.aspx) In October 2018, Christie's became the first auction house to sell art that was created with a generative adversarial network (GAN).
 GANs have two parts to them: a generator, which tries to create images that resemble its training set, and a discriminator, which tries to identify the fake, generated images from the real ones.

 #### Combinations of Machine Learning Algorithms

-["The Next Rembrandt: Can the Great Master Be Brought Back to Create One More Painting?"](https://www.nextrembrandt.com/) The project studied recurring features across 346 Rembrandt paintings so that their generated image would most closely resemble his subject matter and style.
-They used a range of techniques, from scanning the surface of his paintings to study their texture to programming a facial detection algorithm to identify geometric patterns.
+["The Next Rembrandt: Can the Great Master Be Brought Back to Create One More Painting?"](https://www.nextrembrandt.com/) In an effort to generate an image that would most closely resemble Rembrandt's subject matter and style, the Next Rembrandt project studied recurring features across 346 of his paintings.
+They used a range of techniques, from scanning the surface of his paintings to study their texture to programming a face detection algorithm to identify their common geometric patterns.

 #### Neural Style Transfer